XVincentX/vncz/about.md

 Hello!

 My name is Vincenzo Chianese, I am an Italian Software developer currently working for [Stoplight](https://stoplight.io) as a full stack developer.

-Moreover, I'm leading the [Express-Gateway](https://express-gateway.io) project, the first API Gateway written in Javascript and running on NodeJS
+I'm currently leading the development of [Prism](https://stoplight.io/prism)

-Historically I've been a **.NET** developer, although I stopped once I joined [Apiary](https://apiary.io) to jump on the **JavaScript** boat, which is where I still am at the moment.
+Historically I've been a **.NET** developer, although I stopped once I joined [Apiary](https://apiary.io) to jump on the **JavaScript** boat.
+When I joined Stoplight, I moved to **TypeScript**, which is where I still am at the moment.

 In my working hours I spend time trying solving problems using the appropriate technologies based on the projects' requirements (failing every single time).
 During my spare time, I try to develop [open source software](https://github.com/XVincentX), writing articles on topics I'm interested in, working out and partying hard.